-// Reactive Non-Reactive
+Reactive Non-Reactive

-6. 6.
-COVID Vaccine
+6. COVID Vaccine

 Please provide manufacturer of vaccine:

 (Moderna and Pfizer require 2 doses; J&J requires 1 dose.)
-Add booster(s) if received.
+Add booster(s) if received. #1// #2// Booster:// Booster:// Y

-#1// D / Y

-IMMUNIZATION WAIVER
+IMMUNIZATION WAI /ER

-I am fully aware of the risks associated with communicable diseases and availability and effectiveness of vaccinations against diseases.
-I knowingly deconot to receive the vaccines against diseases for religious, medical or persecutions. rided
+I am fully aware of the risks associated with availability and effectiveness of vaccinations against to receive the vaccines against diseases reasons. ainst diseases.
+I knowingly decided

 List:

 Signature of Student/Parent/Guardian Date

+•

-EXEMPTION FROM REQUIRED IMMUNIZATIONS:
+EXEMPTION FROM REQUIRED IMMUNIZ ATIONS:

 MEDICAL - Send letter to Student Health from health care provider

 explaining contraindications to specific vaccine(s). > RELIGIOUS - Send letter to Student Health from student explaining

-objection to vaccine(s).PLEASE NOTE: If not fully vaccinated you may not be able to be
+objection to vaccine(s). d you may not be able to be

-placed in a clinical rotation.
+PLEASE NOTE: If not fully vaccinated you may not be able to be placed in a clinical rotation.

+process a common recommendation

-- signing this "Student Health Form and Immunization Record," I confi above information is accurate according to the best of my knowledg
+• igning this "Student Health Form and Imm above information is accurate according to

-Student ent Signature Date
+Student Date

-Health (h Care Provider Signature Date
+Health (Care Provider Signature Date